 Also a friendly reminder that you can customize your QR codes with our API.
 Just use the color, border or background parameter when making a QR code.
 All of the details can be found below or you can jump to our api quick start instructions guide.

-We've made things easy by including example GET request URL for our QR code API below.
+We've made things easy by including example GET request URLs for our QR code API below.
 All you have to do is change the values to reflect your own required QR code needs.
 Refer to the parameter names (case sensitive) and their possible values using the charts below.

 For more advanced webmasters you may want to dynamically generate wallet addresses in place of the GET requests crypto wallet address value using your favorite programming language.

 If the address format and crypto type do not match a default non QR code image will be returned.
-Also note if you see the following image returned when making an API request check for missing required parameters or parameter errors.
+Also note if you see the following image returned when making an API request check for URL typos, missing required parameters or parameter errors.

 Default API error response image (PNG).

-When a user scans one of our QR codes it will prefill the cryptocurrency address field as well as the amount field.
+When a user scans one of our QR codes it will prefill the crypto address field as well as the amount field.
 Most popular (d)apps today recognize crypto URIs which helps to streamline the sending or receiving process.

 In the following example we would like to include the set amount of 0.0005 BTC with address 1M5m1DuGw4Wyq1Nf8sfoKRM6uA4oREzpCX in a QR code format.